 5. Damage to the unit.
 It turned out that there was damage to the rental unit.
 In our letter, we addressed this issue and reserved our rights to seek damages against the tenants if there was damage to the unit above and beyond normal wear and tear.
 A damage report was then furnished to the tenants by or within 30 days of their vacating the Premises.

 6. All provisions of the lease remain in force and effect.
 Notwithstanding the early termination by the tenants, we instructed the tenants, in no uncertain terms, that all of the provisions of the lease were in full force and effect until the last day of the tenants' tenancy.

 As a lessor, never let a tenant who decides to leave early get the upper hand.
 You must make sure, as my client did in this case, that you immediately take all of the necessary steps to protect and preserve your rights to seek future legal action.
-At the Katz Law Group, we know how to assist lessors in these very situations.
-We have been successful in doing so for over 35 years.
+At the Katz Law Group, we know how to assist residential lessors in these very situations.
+We have been successful in doing so for 36 years.
 Please feel free to call us at 508-480-8202.